osegbotonie/enterprise-m365-administration-lab/docs/08-administrative-role-matrix.md

 The Administrative Role Matrix defines the administrative responsibilities and access boundaries for the Microsoft 365 environment of Tonie-Osegbo Technologies Limited.

-The purpose is to:
+The purpose of this matrix is to:

-* Apply least privilege.
+* Apply the principle of least privilege.
 * Separate administrative responsibilities.
 * Reduce excessive privileges.
 * Support accountability.
 * Improve security.
 * Establish clear ownership of Microsoft 365 services.

-Administrative access should be assigned based on job responsibilities and should not be granted simply because an individual is part of the IT department.
+Administrative access should be assigned based on job responsibilities and business need.
+Membership in the IT department alone should not automatically result in privileged access.

 ---